Barton

 Barton was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Barton's population showed significant cultural diversity, with 29.2% born overseas and 19.1% speaking a language other than English at home.
-Christianity was the dominant religion in Barton, accounting for 37.8%.
-However, Judaism was overrepresented in Barton compared to the Australian Capital Territory, making up 0.7% of Barton's population versus 0.6% regionally.
+Barton's population was found to be more culturally diverse than most local markets, with 29.2% born overseas and 19.1% speaking a language other than English at home.
+Christianity was the dominant religion in Barton, comprising 37.8% of its population.
+Notably, Judaism was slightly overrepresented in Barton compared to the Australian Capital Territory, making up 0.7% versus 0.6%.

 Frequently Asked Questions - Diversity